 When a child with congenital hyperinsulinism –or another disease that may cause hypoglycemia-, changes from being well to showing symptoms we have already seen, the first thing to consider is a sugar drop.

 In these cases, the first step is to confirm hypoglycemia by measuring the level of blood glucose.
-If for whatever reason you cannot control the glycemia at that time, you have to act as if he/she were actually suffering from a sugar drop.
+If for whatever reason you cannot control the glycemia at that time, you have to act as if the child were actually suffering from a sugar drop.

 How to deal with hypoglycemia?

-The general answer would be a “it depends on hypoglycemia or the severity of its symptoms”.
+The general answer would be: “it depends on hypoglycemia or the severity of its symptoms”.
 That is: if the person has very low values with asymptomatic hypoglycemia, or mild hypoglycemia with severe symptoms (e.g.: loss of consciousness), you must act as if the person was suffering from severe hypoglycemia.

 Once the 15 minutes have passed, it is necessary to re-measure the level of blood glucose.
 If hypoglycemia has not been corrected, you should repeat the operation and give 15 grams more of quick-absorption carbohydrates.

-We use pure glucose sachets with Paula, because it is what works best for us.
-There are different brands and several flavors, and you can find them in most pharmacies.
+We use pure glucose sachets with Paula, because they work best for us.
+There are different brands and several flavours, and you can find them in most pharmacies.